apache/fury-site/docs/specification/xlang_implementation_guide.md

 ## Overview

-This guide describes the current xlang implementation ownership model used by the xlang runtimes.
+This guide describes the current xlang ownership model used by Fory implementations.

 The wire format is defined by
 [Xlang Serialization Spec](xlang_serialization_spec.md).
 This document is about service boundaries, operation flow, and internal ownership.
-New language implementations do not need the same class names, but they should preserve the same control flow:
+New Fory implementations do not need the same class names, but they should preserve the same control flow:

 - root operations stay on the `Fory` facade